 The ritual of consecration and purification of the altar consists of a series of actions aimed at preparing an altar, get in tune with it, and express our intentions for your witchy practice.
 Not everyone does it; for many people, it is enough to spend some time around the altar to make contact and start getting carried away.

 According to some, rituals aside, it is the intentions that count.
 Personally, I really like the idea of dedicating a small ceremony to the new altar and to the work I will do with it.
 It shows the good intentions I have and will charge all the objects and ornaments on my altar with positive intention.

-That’s why, before using a new altar, I love to dedicate myself to this little practice.
+That’s why I love to dedicate myself to this little practice before using a new altar.

 Three methods to consecrate your altar

 My favorite method

-Before starting to use your altar, you must proceed with consecration and purification of your sacred space.
+Before using your altar, you must proceed with consecration and purification of your sacred space.